Donate

 Bulamu’s team during a surgery at the newly reopened operating room in Isingiro District.

-In September, Bulamu’s Clinical Support Teams (CSTs) of 20 licensed Ugandan doctors, nurses, and midwives began treating patients at health centers in Isingiro District, located on the Tanzanian border in southwest Uganda.
-When the teams arrived, along with our partners from the Rotary Club of Kampala-Naguru, we found that one of the two operating rooms in this district of 420,000 people had not functioned for 11 years, lacking basic equipment including a sterilizer, patient stretcher, surgical instruments, and a generator to cover regular power outages.
+In September, Bulamu’s Clinical Support Teams (CSTs) of 20 licensed Ugandan doctors, nurses, and midwives began treating patients at 4 health centers in Isingiro District, located on the Tanzanian border in southwest Uganda.
+When the teams arrived with our partners, we found that one of the two operating rooms in this district of 420,000 people had not functioned for 11 years, lacking basic equipment, including a sterilizer, patient stretcher, surgical instruments, and a generator to cover regular power outages.

 Hospital equipment is readily available in Uganda, but government budgets are often inadequate to pay for it.
 Because Bulamu is a direct provider of medical services in Uganda and we see needs on the ground that larger international organizations miss, our programs improve patient care long-term using cost effective, common sense solutions.